mosesestrada/useraccounts/README.md

 <img src="https://i.imgur.com/tcT2KPW.png" height="80%" width="80%" alt="Adduser"/>
 <br />
 <br />
 Enter first and Last name.
-The Logon name is the what the user will use to logon to the domain.
+The Logon name is what the user will use to logon to the domain.
 Click next.

  <br/>
 <img src="https://i.imgur.com/EAIC4m4.png" height="80%" width="80%" alt="Adduser"/>